 We talk the UX talk, but do we walk the UX walk?

-According to a study amongst 1.000 professionals, 95% agreed with the statement that ‘good user experience just makes sense.
+According to a study by Econsultancy amongst 1.000 professionals, 95% agreed with the statement that ‘good user experience just makes sense.
 On the other hand, the same report showed that only 55% of the companies were doing online UX testing.

 This shows a significant gap between companies talking about UX and actually placing UX at the center of their business strategy and growth efforts, which may point out a lack of understanding of what UX design is and its effective results.